Deep ReLU Networks Preserve Expected Length: Proof Sketch

-Substituting this into \eqref{E:len-moments-bound-2-outline} completes the proof. \end{proof} Having obtained the expression \eqref{E:len-moments-bound-outline}, we have reduced bounding the second moment of $\len(\mN(M))$ to bounding the second moment of the random variable $\norm{J_{x}u}$ for a fixed $x\in \R^{n_0}$ and unit vector $u\in \R^{n_0}$.
+The chain rule yields $\Gamma'(t) = J_{\gamma(t)}\gamma'(t)$.
+Substituting this into \eqref{E:len-moments-bound-2-outline} completes the proof. \end{proof} Lemma \ref{L:len-moments-outline}, while elementary, appears to be new, allowing us to bound global quantities such as length in terms of local quantities such as the moments of $\norm{J_xu}$.
+In particular, having obtained the expression \eqref{E:len-moments-bound-outline}, we have reduced bounding the second moment of $\len(\mN(M))$ to bounding the second moment of the random variable $\norm{J_{x}u}$ for a fixed $x\in \R^{n_0}$ and unit vector $u\in \R^{n_0}$.
 This is a simple matter since in our setting the distribution of weights and biases is Gaussian and hence, in distribution, $\norm{J_x u}$ is equal to a product of independent random variables:

 \begin{proposition} For any $x\in \R^{n_0}$ and any unit vector $u\in \R^{n_0}$, the random variable $\norm{J_{x}u}^2$ is equal in distribution to a product of independent scaled chi-squared random variables